-This program was 1st offered in the Summer of 2009.
-Participants travel to Copán, Honduras for 1 or more weeks to study at the Ixbalanque School, live with host families, and enjoy a wide range of cultural activities.
-For more information about this and future programs, contact the instructor (click the REGISTRATION or SYLLABUS links for contact information).
+Many participants travel to Copán Ruinas in the mountains of western Honduras for 1 or more weeks to study at the Ixbalanque School, live with host families, and enjoy a wide range of cultural activities including visits to the beautiful Maya ruins of Copán.

 About Me